-In Section 2.1, we explain the problem frame concept as introduced by Jackson.
+In Section 2, we explain the problem frame concept as introduced by Jackson.
 We establish the basis of our systematic investigation in Section 3, where we discuss the different kinds of problem domains and their characteristics.
 Section 4 presents the enumeration of possible problem frames and their assessment.
 Related work is discussed in Section 5.
 Section 6 concludes the paper with a summary and directions for future work.

-2.1 Concept of Problem Frames
+2 Problem Frames

-Problem frames are a means to describe software development problems.
+Concept Problem frames are a means to describe software development problems.
 They were invented by Jackson [Jac01], who describes them as follows: "A problem frame is a kind of pattern.
 It defines an intuitively identifiable problem class in terms of its context and the characteristics of its domains, interfaces and requirement."
-Problem frames are described by frame diagrams, which consist of rectangles, a dashed oval, and links between these (see frame diagram in Fig. 3).
-All elements of a problem frame diagram act as placeholders which must be instantiated by concrete problems.
-If so, you obtain a problem description that belongs to a specific problem class.
+Problem frames are described by frame diagrams, which consist of rectangles, a dashed oval, and links between these (see frame diagram in Fig. 1).
+The task is to construct a machine that improves the behavior of the environment it is integrated in.

-Figure 3: Simple workpieces problem frame
+Figure 1: Simple workpieces problem frame

-Plain rectangles denote problem domains (that already exist in the application environment), a rectangle with a double vertical stripe denotes the machine (or in other words the software) that shall be developed, and (one or more) requirements (statements) are denoted with a dashed oval.
+Plain rectangles denote problem domains (that already exist in the application environment), a rectangle with a double vertical stripe denotes the machine to be developed, and requirements are denoted with a dashed oval.
 The connecting lines between domains represent interfaces that consist of shared phenomena.
 Shared phenomena may be events, operation calls, messages, and the like.
 They are observable by at least two domains, but controlled by only one domain, as indicated by an exclamation mark.
-For example, in Fig. 3 the notation US!E3 means that the phenomena in the set E3 are controlled by the domain User.
+For example, in Fig. 1 the notation USIE3 means that the phenomena in the set E3 are controlled by the domain User.